ruuda/claxon/docs/generic_integer_width.md

 Up to version 0.2.1, Claxon sported a `Sample` trait that allowed for generic decoding into either `i16` or `i32` integers.
-If the bit depth of the source file if 16 bit or less (which is extremely common, as CD audio is 16 bit), decoding into an `i16` can save a bit of memory, and hopefully peformance.
+If the bit depth of the source file is 16 bit or less (which is extremely common, as CD audio is 16 bit), decoding into an `i16` can save a bit of memory, and hopefully peformance.

 However, measurements indicated that the performance win was virtually